Well, what can we offer schools and colleges?

-The Footsteps of Discovery site is set within 75 acres of mixed deciduous / coniferous woodland between St Austell and Truro, we have the facility to hold residential courses, having three large survival shelters and a yurt for student accommodation (we have hosted in excess of 60 students before now) and tented accommodation for the staff.
+The Footsteps of Discovery site is on a mixed deciduous / coniferous woodland (Nantilio Woods), approximately 8 miles from Truro and a 5 minute drive from Mitchell, we have the facility to hold residential courses, having three large survival shelters for student accommodation (we have hosted in excess of 60 students before now) and tented accommodation for the staff.

 There are two main Parachute classrooms, there are also three extra A-Frame classrooms that can be used at any stage with facilities to construct more if required (both parachute and A-Frame classrooms).

 We also have a “Primitive Tools Range” where you can learn to shoot catapults, throw knives, throwing stars and axes amongst other things.

 We have generators so in the darker times of the year we can still hold activities at night, we even have the facility to hold power point and film presentations.

 On residential courses the students will learn to handle food and cook in the outdoors under the tutelage of our qualified staff.
 This is normally accomplished on two large cooking fires in the main shelter area (provision for special dietary requirements can be made on request).